Congratulations on your admission to The New School! Welcome to our extraordinary university community of passionate students, faculty, and staff.

 Note: If you have not yet deposited, please visit the Accepted Student tab in MyNewSchool before continuing.

-All new students will be assigned a New School email account within five business days of receipt of their tuition deposit.
+All new students will be assigned a New School email account within two business days of receipt of their tuition deposit.
 You can access your New School email account by logging in to MyNewSchool and clicking on the Gmail icon located at the top right of the page.

 On the MyNewSchool home page you will find "My Announcements" and "University Announcements," where important information and updates from your school and program will be posted along with events, workshops, special offers, and opportunities.

 It is important that you check your MyNewSchool announcements and New School email account regularly.
 Remember that all official university email communications will be sent only to this email address.

 Review rates and apply for student housing at the Student Housing and Residence Life website.
 Campus housing cannot be guaranteed but is assigned as available.
 Note: Housing applications cannot be processed until both tuition and housing deposits have been received.
 If you have any questions, contact Student Housing and Residence Life at 212.229.5459 or email email@example.com.